bytecodealliance/wasm-micro-runtime/test-tools/wamr-ide/README.md

 ## How to use `wamr-ide`

-#### `WAMR-IDE` extension contains 2 components as following picture showing. `WAMR IDE` for workspace and project management and `Current Project` for project's execution.
+#### `WAMR-IDE` extension contains 2 components as following picture showing. `WAMR IDE` for workspace and project management and `Current Project` for project's execution

 ![wamr_ide_main_menu](./Media/wamr_ide_main_menu.png "wamr-ide main menu")